sibgit/sibgit.github.io/exercises_advanced_topics.md

 ### D) Treasure hunt part two: gear-up!
 Wait... did I just say "get on that ship"?
-Well, you see, the problem is that... there is no ship... yet!
+Well, the problem is that... there is no ship... yet!
 And we will need a flag too!
 And rum of course, lots of rum for this long journey.

 The second part of this quest is therefore to find those 3 items: **a ship**, **a flag**, and **rum bottles**.
 You are 3 in the team, so split the task:
 * The **Captain** will search for the **ship**.
 * The **Quartermaster** will search for the **flag**.
 * The **First-mate** will search for **rum bottles**.